Obituary: Katherine “Kathy” Spinney

 SANFORD – On Nov.
-19, 2024, Katherine “Kathy” Spinney, 71, formally of Sanford, and Summerfield Florida, ended her journey here with us peacefully and comfortably after a long battle with Lewy Body Dementia.
+19, 2024, Katherine “Kathy” Spinney, 71, formerly of Sanford and Summerfield, Fla., ended her journey here with us peacefully and comfortably after a long battle with Lewy body dementia.

 Born on Jan.
-25, 1953, in Dover, N.H.
-She grew up in Milton Mills, N.H., and attended schools in Milton.
-She met the love of her life Harry and they married soon after.
-They spent much of their life in Sanford, Maine, and Summerfield, Florida, before living in York Harbor.
+25, 1953 in Dover, N.H.
+She grew up in Milton Mills, N.H. and attended schools in Milton.
+She met the love of her life, Harry, and they married soon after.
+They spent much of their life in Sanford, and Summerfield, Fla., before living in York Harbor.
 The pair spent 53 years together and their love was ALWAYS at the center of it.
 Kathy was known for her unwavering commitment to being Harry’s sole caregiver for many years as he bravely battled Alzheimer’s disease.
 She was more than devoted to him as a wife and best friend.

 Kathy was a wonderful mother and nana, a loyal and loving sister, and an incredible friend.
 She was also the BEST boss many ever had at Cabletron Systems.
 She worked many different types of jobs later in life and touched so many at every one of them.